Miyakodori

 Brief private evening with two geisha, music and a tatami game at Miyakodori

-The briefest of the private evenings — a private room, two geisha, music and a game or two.
+The briefest private plan — an afternoon in a private room with two geisha, music and a game or two.
 Additional geisha can be arranged for a fuller hour.

 Request a Reservation